Atlanta Commercial Vehicle Accident Attorney

 Garbage and dump trucks can be seen each day in Gainseville, Atlanta, Columbus, Savannah, Macon, Albany, and just about every other city and small town in Georgia—these trucks are often on the same residential roads as regular cars, bicycles, and pedestrians.
 But, don’t get lulled into thinking these trucks are safe.
 These trucks are designed to collect and transport trash, so they are built with large, heavy frames.
 They may also have hydraulic equipment used to compact trash.
 The way garbage and dump truck are designed can result in large blind spots, which can greatly affect a driver’s ability to see around the truck.

 Trucks that do not have sides or walls where cargo is stored are usually called flatbed trucks.
 They are used to haul cargo that will not fit inside closed trailers, like logs.
 Properly loaded and secured cargo is essential for safety.
-There are many specific rules and industry guidelines for loading and securing cargo, as shown in the image below:
+There are many specific rules and industry guidelines for loading and securing cargo.

 Tow trucks have flatbeds where cars are loaded onto, hooks and chains to keep cars from rolling off, wheel lifts to ensure cars cannot move, and a boom or winch to pull vehicles up from ditches.
 Like flatbeds, it is essential that cars are loaded safely and securely to tow trucks—failure to do so can injure other motorists, pedestrians, and the tow truck driver.